koppi/mk/Machinekit-Beckhoff-CX9020.md

 Beckhoff has published shell scripts and patches at [github.com/Beckhoff/CX9020](https://github.com/Beckhoff/CX9020) to build a basic Linux system image.
 As of 2016-05-01 the scripts require an Ubuntu 14.04 LTS installation.
 I've tried the installation on an Ubuntu 16.04 installation and ran into a small problem with sfdisk.
 So for now, the Ubuntu 14.04 LTS installation is the recommended way of building the system image.

-The system image build process requires about 2.65 GB hdd space available on the build system.
+The system image build process requires about 2.65 GB hdd space available on the build host.
 Follow the instructions at [github.com/Beckhoff/CX9020](https://github.com/Beckhoff/CX9020):
 ```bash
 # prepare your machine f.e.: 64-bit Ubuntu 14.04 LTS would require
 sudo dpkg --add-architecture i386